SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="transformcsv"></a>
 # **TransformCsv**
-> BatchCSVRecord TransformCsv (string deploymentName, string transformName, BatchCSVRecord batchCSVRecord = null)
+> BatchCSVRecord TransformCsv (string deploymentName, string versionName, string transformName, BatchCSVRecord batchCSVRecord = null)

 Takes a BatchCSVRecord and returns the transformed array as BatchCSVRecord